-Chapter 6 - Conclusions and Future Works
+Chapter 6 - Conclusions and Future Work

 6.1 Conclusions

-This dissertation presents three studies of using satellite geodesy technique to study environmental and global change.
-The main conclusions from the three studies (Chapter Three, Four and Five) are summarized in below respectively.
+This dissertation presents three studies that use satellite geodesy to study environmental and global change.
+The main conclusions from these studies are described in Chapters Three, Four and Five and are summarized here.

-Chapter Three shows that the short-term annual variation of coastal uplift measured by GPS is useful in studying spatial and temporal changes in mass loss of the Greenland ice sheet.
+Chapter Three shows that short-term annual variations in coastal uplift in Greenland as measured by GPS are useful to study spatial and temporal changes in mass loss of the ice sheet.
 Anomalously large uplift is observed at most GPS sites in 2010, indicating significant ice mass loss in 2010.
-Comparison between GPS data and climatic data shows that the 2010 anomalous melting is caused by a combination of warm air and warm sub-surface ocean water.
-What’s more, this study shows that the Irminger Current, a warm subsurface current, plays an important role in “shaping” the spatial pattern of coastal melting: the amount of ice mass loss decreases generally along the pathway of Irminger Current (from southeastern to southern and then southwestern Greenland, reaching about 69 ° N in 2010).
+Comparison between GPS data and climatic data suggests that the anomalous melting in 2010 is caused by a combination of warm air and warm sub-surface ocean water.
+The Irminger Current, a warm subsurface current that constitutes part of the sub-polar gyre, plays an important role in “shaping” the spatial pattern of coastal melting: the amount of ice mass loss decreases along the pathway of the Irminger Current (from southeastern to southern and then southwestern Greenland) The maximum northern extent of its influence in 2010 was about 69 ° N..

 Chapter Four shows that accelerated melting of the Greenland ice sheet can in turn influence the regional ocean.
 Recent freshwater flux from Greenland is estimated using GRACE gravity data.
-Freshwater flux from Greenland, Canadian Arctic Archipelago and Arctic sea ice increases by 20 mSv from the mid – late 1990s to 2013 and at least 70 percent of the increase winds up in the Labrador Sea due to the clockwise nature of ocean circulation around Greenland.
-This study shows that a rapidly decline in Labrador Sea Water thickness (and density) coincided with a rapidly increase in the freshwater flux into the Labrador Sea, while the salt flux into the region remained increasing.
-This suggests that recent accelerated melting of the Greenland ice sheet starts to reduce the formation of Labrador Sea Water and potentially weaken the AMOC.
+Freshwater flux from Greenland, the Canadian Arctic Archipelago and the Arctic sea ice increased by 20 mSv from the mid – late 1990s to 2013.
+I estimate that at least 70 percent of the increase winds up in the Labrador Sea due to the clockwise nature of ocean circulation around Greenland.
+This study shows that a rapidl decline in Labrador Sea Water thickness and density coincided with a rapidl increase in freshwater flux into the Labrador Sea, while the salt flux into the region remained high.
+This suggests that recent accelerated melting of the Greenland ice sheet has started to reduce the formation of Labrador Sea Water and potentially weaken the Atlantic Meridional Overturning Circulation.

-Chapter Five shows that using InSAR technique to monitor surface deformation is promising to monitor pressure change in deep reservoir.
-Up to 10 cm surface uplift between January 2007 and March 2011 is observed at a CO2-EOR field in Scurry County, West Texas.
-Monthly injection and production data and an analytical model are utilized to estimate the pressure change in the reservoir and to investigate the causes of the observed uplift.
-This study shows that net CO2 injection results in up to 12 MPa pressure buildup in the reservoir, the major contributor to the observed surface uplift.
+Chapter Five shows that InSAR monitoring of surface deformation is a promising approach to estimate pressure changes in deep reservoirs subject to fluid injection.
+Up to 10 cm surface uplift was obserevd between January 2007 and March 2011 at a CO2-EOR field in Scurry County, West Texas.
+Monthly injection and production data and an analytical model are utilized to estimate the pressure change in the reservoir and to investigate causes of the observed uplift.
+Net CO2 injection results in up to 12 MPa pressure buildup in the reservoir, and was the major contributor to the observed surface uplift.

-6.2 Future Works
+6.2 Future Work